-1. Report on the status of your Tribal Coalitions grant goals and objectives.
+1. Report on your Tribal Coalitions grant goals, objectives, and activities as of the end of the current reporting period.

 This question is required.

-Briefly report on the status of the goals and objectives for your Tribal Coalitions grant as of the end of the current reporting period.
+Briefly report on the status of the goals and objectives as they were identified in your grant proposal or as they have been added or revised.
 Your goals and objectives should be those identified in your grant proposal or as revised.
 Indicate whether the activities related to your objectives for the current reporting period have been completed, are in progress, are delayed or have been revised.
 Comment on your successes and challenges and provide any additional explanation you feel is necessary for us to understand what you have or have not accomplished relative to your goals and objectives.